New Prime Minister Boris Johnson has announced plans to recruit an extra 20,000 police officers in England and Wales.

 Last year, the government announced the biggest rise in funding to the police since 2010, of "up to" £970m more than the year before - some of which was pledged specifically to help recruit more police officers.

-The figure is "up to" this amount because, while £452m comes directly from central government, the rest is based on police and crime commissioners (or some places the mayor) choosing to raise more council tax from their local population.
+The figure is "up to" this amount because, while £452m comes directly from central government, the rest is based on police and crime commissioners (or in some places the mayor) choosing to raise more in council tax from their local populations.